About Secure Data Sharing¶

 Each reader account belongs to the provider account that created it.
 As a provider, you use shares to share databases with reader accounts; however, a reader account can only consume data from the provider account that created it.
 Refer to the following diagram:

-Users in a reader account can query data that has been shared with the reader account, but cannot perform any of the DML tasks that are allowed in a full account, such as data loading, insert, update, and similar data manipulation operations.
+Users in a reader account can query data that has been imported with the reader account, but cannot perform any of the DML tasks that are allowed in a full account, such as data loading, insert, update, and similar data manipulation operations.

 For more details, refer to Manage reader accounts.